Lucha Libre AAA Worldwide: Acquisition by WWE

-On April 19, 2025, shortly after announcing a joint event between its NXT division and AAA, WWE commentator Michael Cole announced during the WrestleMania 41 pre-show that WWE had reached an agreement to acquire AAA, as part of a joint venture with Mexican sports and entertainment company Fillip.
+On April 19, 2025, shortly after announcing a joint event between its NXT brand division and AAA, WWE commentator Michael Cole announced during the WrestleMania 41 pre-show that WWE had reached an agreement to acquire AAA, as part of a joint venture with Mexican sports and entertainment company Fillip.
 The following month, it was reported that WWE will own 51% of AAA with Fillip owning the remaining 49%; the acquisition closed on August 1, 2025.

+On November 25, 2025, WWE announced a media rights agreement with Fox, which will see AAA events air on Fox properties in Mexico and Latin America beginning in 2026.
+The agreement saw the launch of the Lucha Libre AAA on Fox program, which had its debut episode on January 17, 2026.

+On July 23, 2026, WWE announced that Mattel would begin producing AAA action figures in Fall 2027, as an extension of Mattel's existing WWE action figures line.

 International partnerships

-In 1997, AAA partnered with Titan Sports-owned World Wrestling Federation (WWF) to bring in a number of luchadores for the Royal Rumble event and its namesake match.
+In 1997, AAA partnered with the Titan Sports–owned World Wrestling Federation (WWF, later WWE) to bring in a number of luchadores for the WWF's Royal Rumble event.

-In April 2014, TNA founder Jeff Jarrett, who was credited for AAA & TNA relationship, had left the company.
-He announced that his new Global Force Wrestling (GFW) promotion would begin working with the AAA.
-TNA and AAA would continue to work with each other, including on such events as the Lucha Libre World Cup on May 24, 2015.
-When Jarrett returned to TNA (then known as Impact Wrestling) in 2017, it was announced that both promotions would continue to be working together.
+In April 2014, wrestling promoter Jeff Jarrett, who was credited with launching the AAA and Total Nonstop Action Wrestling (TNA) working relationship, left TNA.
+Jarrett's new promotion Global Force Wrestling (GFW) would begin working with AAA after its founding later in 2014.
+After the end of the AAA–GFW working relationship, TNA and AAA would begin to work with each other again, including collaborating on events such as the Lucha Libre World Cup on May 24, 2015.

-In July 2015, Canadian-based International Wrestling Syndicate (IWS) announced a talent partnership with AAA.
-The AAA–IWS partnership effectively ended in April 2025, when WWE officially acquired AAA.
+In July 2015, Canadian-based International Wrestling Syndicate announced a talent partnership with AAA.

-In June 2018, AAA partnered with Lucha Libre Elite.
-The partnership ended after Lucha Libre Elite’s closure.

 In August 2018, AAA started a working agreement with the American-based Major League Wrestling (MLW).
-AAA would also co-produce 3 special events with MLW titled the Super Series with the first event being titled AAA vs MLW which was held on March 13, 2020 at the Auditorio Fausto Gutierrez Moreno in Tijuana, Baja California, Mexico.
-The show was aired in four parts as part of MLW's weekly show Fusion between April 11, 2020 and May 9, 2020.
-On September 18, 2022, MLW and AAA would hold another Super Series event in association with the Japanese promotion Dragon Gate at the Espacio Discotheque in Norcross, Georgia and would air in five parts between December 1, 2022 and January 5, 2023 as episodes of Fusion.
-The final Super Series show would be held on February 10, 2023 at the Auditorio Fausto Gutierrez Moreno in Tijuana, Baja California, Mexico and would air between May 25, 2023 and June 1, 2023 as episodes of Fusion with additional matches being aired on August 3, 2023 and August 10, 2023.
-The AAA–MLW partnership ended after WWE's acquisition of AAA.
+AAA would also co-produce 3 special events with MLW, titled the Super Series, with the first event being AAA vs MLW held on March 13, 2020, at the Auditorio Fausto Gutierrez Moreno in Tijuana, Baja California, Mexico.
+The show was aired in four parts as part of MLW's weekly show MLW Fusion between April 11, 2020, and May 9, 2020.
+On September 18, 2022, MLW and AAA would hold another Super Series event in association with the Japanese promotion Dragon Gate at the Espacio Discotheque in Norcross, Georgia, airing in five parts between December 1, 2022, and January 5, 2023, as episodes of Fusion.
+The final Super Series show would be held on February 10, 2023 at the Auditorio Fausto Gutierrez Moreno in Tijuana, Baja California, Mexico and would air between May 25, 2023 and June 1, 2023 as episodes of Fusion with additional matches being aired on August 3, 2023, and August 10, 2023.
+The AAA–MLW partnership ended in September 2023 after MLW entered into an alliance with Consejo Mundial de Lucha Libre and New Japan Pro-Wrestling.